 - Global production networks, trade and labour

-Researchers have sufficient independence and resource to pursue important ideas and issues that lie outside our present major themes.
+Researchers have the independence and resource to pursue important ideas and issues that lie outside our major themes.

 The Institute also hosts a number of world-class research centres focusing on key areas of development policy.

-Well respected across the academic community, all our staff members have an international reputation in providing research, consultancy, and policy analysis to governments, NGOs and international organisations, and are committed to promoting economic and social development, primarily within lower-income countries and for disadvantaged groups.
+Our staff members provide research, consultancy, and policy analysis to governments, NGOs and international organisations.
+We also promote economic and social development within lower income countries and disadvantaged groups.